Skip to content

 Stress testing

-Lenders model what would happen if interest rates rose by 2–3%.
+Lenders model what would happen if interest rates rose by 2% to 3%.
 You must be able to afford repayments at the stressed rate, not just the initial rate.

 The step-by-step buying process

-Buying your first home involves several stages, from getting your finances in order to completing the purchase.
-Here is a clear overview of what to expect at each step.
+Buying your first home runs through several stages, from sorting your finances to the day the sale completes.
+Here is what to expect at each one.

 From saving to keys in hand